Algebraic games - Playing with groups and rings: The game in general

-\begin{prop} The game on an algebraic structure $A$ satisfies the ending condition if and only if the partial order of congruence relations on $A$ satisfies the ascending chain condition. \end{prop}
+\begin{prop} The game of an algebraic structure $A$ satisfies the ending condition if and only if $A$ does not contain an infinite strictly increasing chain of congruence relations. \end{prop}

-\begin{ex} The game on a group satisfies the ending condition if and only if the partial order of normal subgroups satisfies the ascending chain condition.
-A similar statement is true for abelian groups, where every subgroup is already normal.
-More generally, the game on an $R$-module $M$ satisfies the ending condition if and only if $M$ noetherian.
-When $R$ is noetherian, this means that $M$ is finitely generated. \end{ex}

-\begin{ex} The game on a commutative ring $R$ satisfies the ending condition if and only $R$ is noetherian. \end{ex}

-However, note that the outcome of the game does not only depend on the partial order of congruence relations: We cannot characterize principle ones in this language.
+However, notice that the outcome of the game does not only depend on the partial order of congruence relations, because we cannot characterize principal ones in the language of partial orders.
 At least the following is true and easy to prove:

-\begin{prop} If $A,B$ are isomorphic algebraic structures, the corresponding games have the same outcome.
-In other words, $A$ is $\P$ or $\N$ if and only if $B$ is. \end{prop}
+\begin{prop} If $A,B$ are isomorphic algebraic structures of the same signature, the corresponding games have the same outcome.
+In other words, $A$ is a $\P$-position (resp.\ an $\N$-position) if and only if $B$ is. \end{prop}

-We will often use this result.
-The following two examples illustrate that the game is easy to understand when some dimension or size classifies the whole structure:
+We will use this result all the time.
+The following example illustrates that the game is easy to understand when some dimension or size classifies the whole structure:

-\begin{ex} We play with a set, without any additional structure.
-The ending condition holds if and only if the set is finite.
-Since only the isomorphism type matters, we only have to look at the cardinality.
-Every move reduces the cardinality exactly by one.
-The only terminal position is the set with one element.
-By induction it follows that a finite set is a normal $\P$-position if and only if its cardinality is odd.
-Otherwise, it is a normal $\N$-position.
-The mis\`{e}re positions are vice versa. \end{ex}

-\begin{ex} We play with a vector space $V$ over a fixed field.
+\begin{ex} Let us play with a vector space $V$ over a fixed field.
 The ending condition holds if and only if $V$ is finite-dimensional.
-Everything only depends on the dimension of $V$.
+The game only depends on the dimension of $V$.
 Every move reduces it by one.
-The only terminal position is the $0$-dimensional vector space.
-By induction it follows that $V$ is a normal $\mathcal{P}$-position if and only if its dimension is even.
+The terminal vector spaces are those of dimension zero.
+By induction it follows that $V$ is a normal $\P$-position if and only if its dimension is even.
 Otherwise it is a normal $\N$-position.
-The mis\`{e}re positions are vice versa. \end{ex}
+The mis\`{e}re positions are vice versa.

+Recall that an abelian group $A$ is called \emph{elementary abelian} if there is some prime $p$ with $pA=0$.
+This is equivalent to the condition that $A$ is a vector space over $\IF_p$.
+It follows that the finite abelian group $(\Z/p)^n$ is a normal $\P$-position if and only if $n$, its dimension over $\IF_p$, is even.
+This is the first piece of evidence for the main theorem about the game outcome of an arbitrary finitely generated abelian group in Section \ref{sec:ab}. \end{ex}